Smiacter/eNotesSDK/README.md

 ### CocoaPods

-eNotesSDKPre is available through [CocoaPods](https://cocoapods.org).
+eNotesSDK is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your `Podfile`:

 ```ruby
 pod 'eNotesSDKPre'